-It was only a few strokes, but the currents were twisted and writhing from the irregular contours, and Kiluron worried for a moment that he would be swept right out to sea or dashed against the rocks.
-Relief was sweet when he felt the slick rock under his hands and he managed to clasp himself like a mussel against the mouth.
-Then he was able to haul himself entirely out of the cave, finding tiny crevasses for handholds, and survey his options.
+It was only a few strokes, but the currents twisted and writhed from the irregular contours, and Kiluron worried that he would be swept right out to sea or dashed against the rocks.
+Relief was sweet when he felt the slick rock under his hands, and he managed to clasp himself like a mussel against the cave’s mouth.
+Then he hauled himself entirely out of the cave, finding tiny crevasses for handholds, and he surveyed his options.

 Aside from the cave itself, the sandstone cliffs appeared sheer and unbroken in either direction, undulating as far as Kiluron could see.
 The sea was a frothy, foamy blue-green, and seabirds wheeled in the sky; Kiluron hoped they weren’t wheeling for him just yet.
 With a surge of his muscles, he managed to draw himself entirely out of the cave, and perched upon a tiny ledge, feeling like a spider clinging to the wave-slicked and smoothed rocks.
-Just a few paces above his head, Kiluron could see where the sandstone was rough and pockmarked, perfect for climbing, but as far as he could reach had been rendered smoother than an expert carpenter could plane a board.
+Just a few paces above his head, Kiluron could see where the sandstone was rough and pockmarked, perfect for climbing, but as far as he could reach was rendered smoother than an expert carpenter could plane a board by the ceaseless waves.

-When they weren’t merely tugging at him or buffeting him, Kiluron realized that the waves were pressing him up higher along the cliff with the waxing tide.
+When they weren’t tugging at him or buffeting him, Kiluron realized that the waves were pressing him up higher along the cliff with the waxing tide.
 Making use of that, Kiluron began to painfully and hazardously make his way up.
 Soon he was only up to his waist in the ocean.
 Waiting for just the right surge, he released his handholds, and pushed himself as hard as he could up with the force of the incoming wave.
-His hands and feet scrabbled for purchase on the wet rock, and he managed to gain it, enough to haul himself up onto a tiny shelf that he shared with a scraggly tree and a single seagull.
+His hands and feet scrabbled for purchase on the wet rock, and he managed to gain it, enough to haul himself up onto a tiny shelf that he shared with a scraggly tree and a single seagull, who looked most displeased by his intrusion.
 His whole body trembling now, Kiluron shivered despite the summer sunshine, and leaned back with his eyes closed.